Frixs/MithgardWpf/README.md

 This structure also supports [Screaming Architecture](https://www.milanjovanovic.tech/blog/screaming-architecture), which emphasizes clear, self-explanatory code organization.
 Using these approaches altogether is strongly recommended in this project, as it makes the code easier to maintain and more readable for any kind of development.

 ## Getting Started
 Are you interested in using it?
 Great!
 There’s no installation required.
+The only thing you have to do is to rename the namespace to your liking.
 To use this template, you have a couple of options:

 1. **GitHub template**: You can create a new repository directly from this one.
 Look for the "Use this template" button at the top of this repository’s page.
 2. **Manual download**: Download the code from the `main` branch (or the latest tag) and start your project using this codebase.